witcher7/project-class/README.md

 > ### User Interface:

-The frontend should prompt you for signup and login operations.
+The frontend should prompt you for *signup* and *login* operations.
+You've to create a user and then login using that credentials to show that the communication between frontend and backend has been made correctly.
 After successful operations, the UI should provide appropriate feedback messages.